-From humble beginnings in 2005, YouTube now sees over 1 billion unique visits each month.
+From humble beginnings in 2005, YouTube now sees over 1 billion unique visits each month (Apparently it’s now 14.7 billion visits in 2023 – Ed].
 Content is uploaded, viewed and shared through YouTube at unprecedented rates, providing significant opportunities for brands.

 Much has been made of how companies have got it wrong on this platform by failing to create content that is useful or informative for audiences, but YouTube is being successfully utilised by brands like yours to diversify their content marketing and reach new audiences.
 Evian, EA games and GoPro are all examples of brands maximising the potential offered by YouTube and reaping the rewards.

 Is your brand still holding back from YouTube?
-Whether you’re considering producing video content or working with the new wave of “YouTubers’, here are the key merits and strategies for doing so.
+Whether you’re considering producing video content or working with the new wave of “YouTubers”, here are the key merits and strategies for using YouTube in your digital marketing mix…

 YouTube allows you to literally talk to your audience, and help them to understand who you are as a brand like never before.
 This provides the perfect platform for you to introduce, explain and talk about your products or services.